scio-labs/inkathon/README.md

 ![inkathon Stack Diagram](inkathon-stack-diagram.png)

-> [!NOTE]
-> When opening the project directory in VSCode, it automatically suggests opening the `inkathon.code-workspace` file instead.
-This is recommended as it offers a more predictable monorepo configuration.

 ## Live Examples 🌐

 Below you find live examples that use this boilerplate or have a similar setup inspired by it: